ryan4yin/nixos-licheepi4a/Debug.md

 ![](./_img/lp4a-pinout-debuglog-1.webp)
 ![](./_img/lp4a-pinout-debuglog-2.webp)

+**Warning:** Do NOT connect the wire to the VCC pin.
+The wiring shown in the images above is incorrect and may damage your device.

 If everything is normal, you should be able to see the startup log at this point.
 An example is shown below:

 ```